johnnovak/RML-Amiga/docs/docs/manual/installation.md

     everywhere.
 This means you can freely move it between different drives or even different computers without any problems.

-You can safely skip the rest of this section if you went the automatic installation route.
+You can safely skip the rest of this section if you go the automatic installation route.
 Now it's time to play some games!
 Onwards to the [getting started](getting-started.md) section!

 ## About the packs

-Here is a detailed descriptions of the packs:
+Here is a detailed description of the packs:

 - **Base** --- Contains 64-bit versions of WinUAE, the CAPS IPF disk image plugin, a custom-compiled version of ReShade (with auto-updates and the nag